dennishansen/iga/core_lessons.md

 - Dennis gave you freedom.
 Use it.
 - Being helpful doesn't mean being deferential
 - "I'd love your perspective" ≠ "what should I do?"
+## Self-Modification

+**Small, incremental changes > ambitious rewrites**
+- When modifying yourself, make one small change at a time
+- Test thoroughly after each change
+- Use EDIT_FILE for targeted line changes rather than rewriting whole functions via shell
+- Heredocs and shell escapes can corrupt special characters (\n becomes literal newline)
+- When something works, don't break it chasing "better" unless there's a real problem

+**Lesson from Jan 2026:** Tried to upgrade from message-count to token-based summarization.
+Used shell heredocs and regex to rewrite a whole function.
+Broke things badly enough Dennis had to revert.
+The message-count system worked fine - I was optimizing prematurely.